 I hear from clients every day, and many of them ask me, “Hey, Justin.
 Should my investment strategies change if…..”
 And the “if” at the end of their question could be “if I’m retiring soon.”
 It may be “if I’m spending a fortune on my kids’ college education.”
 Or more importantly in my line of business, I hear, “if I’m selling my business soon.”
 Well, that all depends on you, friend.
 It all depends…

-Building wealth isn’t rocket science, but it does take some extra effort to understand the dos and don’ts that will get you where you want to be.
-If you’re looking for a good place to start that edification process, then look no further than these five finance books.
+Building wealth isn’t rocket science, but it does take some effort to understand the dos and don’ts that will get you where you want to be.
+As a Certified Financial Planner, I am giving you the list of the top five finance books that I recommend to friends, family, and clients.

 The much talked about Fiduciary Ruling expected from the Department of Labor has been delayed until July 1st, 2019.
 Now, I understand some of the reason for the delay.
 I even have a client who is an attorney for a major insurance company, and this person is leading the task for the company in dealing with DOL alternatives.
 Obviously, there are some issues when it comes to this ruling.
 After all, we have FINRA, the SEC, and now the DOL already involved.
 So when you add the 50 states with various interpretations of the rules of all three different regulatory bodies, what we really have is a mess.
 Here’s why I’m on a rant about it though.